top of page

-Yaama, welcome to my latest collection, Yaraay!
-Yaraay is pronounced /ya-r-eye/.
+Yaama, welcome to the Yaraay Collection.
+Yaraay is pronounced ya-r-eye.

 I am honoured to dedicate the Yaraay Collection to Karen Flick, a proud Gamilaraay Yuwalaraay yinarr who our family and communities recently lost.
-Karen helped paved the way for our people to learn and speak Gamilaroi Yuwalaraay language.
-Karen assisted in the Gamilaroi Yuwalaraay dictionary and her voice is recorded on the GaayGaray app speaking language.
+Karen helped paved the way for our people to learn and speak Gamilaroi Ularoi anguage.
+Karen assisted in the Gamilaroi Ularoi dictionary and her voice is recorded on the GaayGaray app speaking language.

 I am grateful for Karen's love for culture and her babies Zieha and Janda who I consider my bawaa and dhagaan (sister and brother).
 Karen's legacy and love for her culture will live forever.